-- Remove PPE under supervision of a trained buddy. - Avoid any contact with soiled items and areas of the face or skin. - Place reusable equipment in bin for decontamination. - Ensure disinfection of rubber boots, goggles/face shield with 0.5% chlorine solution (see appendix 2e)
+- Do not recycle any single-use PPE. - Remove PPE under supervision of a trained buddy. - Avoid any contact with soiled items and areas of the face or skin. - Place reusable equipment in bin for decontamination. - Ensure disinfection of rubber boots, goggles/face shield with 0.5% sodium hypochlorite solution(see appendix 2e)